Evidlo/prelim/main.typ

   == Post-Processing and Calibration <post_processing>

     As will be shown in @inverse_problem, many retrieval algorithms amount to applying the emission and instrument models to a candidate density and comparing the resulting candidate measurements to real measurements obtained on orbit to update the density in an iterative fashion.
 However, this can be computationally expensive, especially when a retrieval algorithm requires hundreds or thousands of iterations to converge to a solution.
-An alternative to applying the emission and instrument models every iteration is to reverse the effects of these models on the real measurements in a process known as _subtraction_ or _calibration_.
-Subtraction need only occur once after images are downlinked, greatly accelerating the iterative retrieval process as in @subtraction_efficiency.
+An alternative to applying the emission and instrument models every iteration is to reverse the effects of these models on the real measurements in a process known as _calibration_ or _subtraction_.
+Calibration need only occur once after images are downlinked, greatly accelerating the iterative retrieval process as in @subtraction_efficiency.

     #figure(
         image("figures/subtraction_efficiency.svg", height:25em),
-        caption: [Subtraction eliminates the need for most of the emission model and all of the instrument model from the retrieval loop.], ) <subtraction_efficiency>
+        caption: [Calibration eliminates the need for most of the emission model and all of the instrument model from the retrieval loop.], ) <subtraction_efficiency>

     // Subtraction greatly accelerates retrieval and involves reversing the effects of all steps described in the past two sections excluding the integral given in @integral2.